trustathsh/irondemo/README.md

 config/
 -------
-Contains irondemo's main config file projects.yaml, that contains instructions how to retrieve and build the iron* suite's sources.
-Currently includes:
+Contains irondemo's project config file **projects.yaml**, that contains instructions how to retrieve and built different tools (called *projects* ) which can be combined to create different *scenarios*.
+Theoretically any third party tool can be integrated pretty easily.
+Feel free to get in touch if you want your tool to be included in the default configuration file.
+Currently the default configuration includes:
 	* ifmapj
 	* ifmapj-examples
 	* ifmapcli